ffraile/computer_science_tutorials/README.md

 ## Programming Fundamentals <a name=programming></a>

-This sections contains a guide of the supporting materials for the materials used in each lecture:
+This section contains a guide of the supporting materials for the materials used in each lecture:

 - **Lecture 1:**
   - **Tutorials**: